We have two sequences:

-- a sequence generated by a numerical spiral defined by looping like a spiral (right, bottom, left, top, right, bottom, left, top, etc.) of a matrix of numbers starting from its center with a given starting number and increment step, by recording the current numbers in the sequence each time we make a turn
+- a sequence generated by a numerical spiral defined by looping like a spiral (right, bottom, left, top, right, bottom, left, top, etc.) of a matrix of numbers starting from its center with a given starting number and incremental step, by storing the current numbers in the sequence each time we make a turn

-Write a program that finds the first number that appears in the both so-defined sequences.
+Write a program that finds the first number that appears in both sequences defined in the aforementioned way.

 Input data should be read from the console.

-- On the first three lines of the input will be three integers, representing the first three numbers in the Tribonacci sequence, positive non-zero numbers, sorted in ascending order.
+- On the first three lines of the input we will read three integers, representing the first three numbers in the Tribonacci sequence, positive non-zero numbers, sorted in ascending order.

-- On the next two lines of the input will be two integers representing the first number and the step for each cell of the matrix for the spiral of numbers.
-The numbers representing the spiral are positive non-zero.
+- On the next two lines of the input we will read two integers representing the first number and the step for each cell of the matrix for the spiral of numbers.
+The numbers representing the spiral are positive non-zero numbers.

 Input data will always be valid and will always be in the format described.
 No need to check.

 The result should be printed on the console.